openedx/edx-platform/docs/en_us/developers/source/process/community-manager.rst

 * If any logging events are modified, include the analytics team.

-* Include the doc team on every contributor pull request.
+* Include the doc team on every contributor pull request that has a user-facing change.

 Once the code review process has started, the community managers are also responsible for keeping the pull request unblocked during the review process.
 If